Westley Allan Dodd: Sex offenses

 At the age of 13, Dodd began exposing himself to children in his neighborhood.
-His father eventually told an Oregon newspaper that he was aware of the behavior but largely ignored it, since he felt his son was otherwise a "well-behaved child who never had problems with drugs, drinking, or smoking."
-By the time he entered high school, Dodd had progressed to child molestation, beginning with his younger cousins, and then neighborhood children he offered to babysit, as well as the children of a woman his father was dating.
-At the age of 15, Dodd was arrested for indecent exposure, but police released him with a recommendation of juvenile counseling.
+His father eventually told an Oregon newspaper that he was aware of this behavior but largely ignored it, since he felt his son was otherwise a "well-behaved child who never had problems with drugs, drinking or smoking."
+By the time he entered high school, Dodd had progressed to child molestation, beginning with his younger cousins and then with neighborhood children he offered to babysit, as well as the children of a woman his father was dating.
+At the age of 15, Dodd was arrested for indecent exposure, but police released him with a recommendation for juvenile counseling.

 In August 1981, at the age of 20, Dodd tried to abduct two girls, who reported him to the police.
 No action was taken.
-The following month, he enlisted in the US Navy, and was assigned to the submarine base in Bangor, Washington, where he began abusing children who lived on the base.

-Once, Dodd offered a group of boys $50 to accompany him to a motel room for a game of strip poker.
-This time, he was arrested.
-Despite confessing to police that he planned to molest the boys, he was released, with no charges filed.
-Shortly afterwards, he was arrested again for exposing himself to a boy and was dishonorably discharged from the Navy.
-Dodd spent 19 days in jail and underwent court-ordered counselling.
+The following month, Dodd enlisted in the United States Navy and was assigned to the submarine base in Bangor, Washington, where he began abusing children who lived on the base.
+In one of these incidents, Dodd offered a group of boys $50 to accompany him to a motel room for a game of strip poker.
+Upon his arrest, Dodd confessed to police that he planned to molest the boys.
+He was released with no charges filed.
+Dodd was arrested again shortly afterwards for exposing himself to a boy and was dishonorably discharged from the Navy.
+He spent nineteen days in jail and underwent court-ordered counselling.
 In May 1984, he was arrested for molesting a 10-year-old boy but received only a suspended sentence.